 Apart from endurance, sauna suits also have a long list of benefits that we’ve covered in detail in another article.
 If you’re interested in the benefits of sauna suits, check it out.

-If you’re looking to improve your endurance for MMA with a sauna suit, we recommend the Contender Sauna Suit – a sauna suit designed specifically for fighters.
+If you’re looking to improve your endurance for MMA with a sauna suit, check out our Sauna Suits for Men and Sauna Suits for Women for a suit that'll stand the test of time – a sauna suit designed specifically for fighters.
 It offers a full range of motion, is made with premium materials and will help keep your muscles and joints warmed up during training.